shuai-xu/flink/docs/dev/batch/examples.md

 use of [Flink's DataSet API]({{ site.baseurl }}/dev/batch/index.html).

-The full source code of the following and more examples can be found in the __flink-examples-batch__ or __flink-examples-streaming__ module of the Flink source repository.
+The full source code of the following and more examples can be found in the __flink-examples-batch__ module of the Flink source repository.

 * This will be replaced by the TOC
 {:toc}